 Tuesday 12-2, and by appointment

-Prof. Blatt regularly supervises undergraduate and graduate student research.
+Prof. Blatt enjoys supervising undergraduate and graduate student research.
 He has directed over a dozen Distinguished Major Theses in the last decade on a range of topics that include: rap and violence in the banlieue; religion in Flaubert and Hugo; cinema and poetry about the Nazi Occupation of France; the “French Paradox”; and representations of diversity in contemporary Francophone bandes dessinées.
 He has also directed a number of Ph.D. dissertations on subjects that span the modern and contemporary periods (on project-based narratives; on the “roman américain”; on gastronomy and culture; and on the scatological dimensions of the Holocaust).
-He teaches seminars that engage many of these themes, and more, and consistently strives to make his courses relevant beyond the classroom.
+He regularly teaches seminars that engage many of these themes, and more, and consistently strives to make his courses relevant beyond the classroom.
 Prof. Blatt firmly believes that, as a faculty member, he owes it to his students to be generous, compassionate, open minded and, occasionally, funny.

 In addition to his research and teaching, he has served as Director of Graduate Studies in French (2012-2014), and, since 2014, as Chair of the Department.